-As mentioned above, most people who are infected with genital HPV never know it; their virus does not call attention to itself in any way.
-In most cases, a person is diagnosed with HPV only because some troubling symptom drove him or her to a health care professional, or some abnormality was revealed in the course of a routine exam.
+As mentioned above, most people who are infected with genital HPV never know it.
+In most cases, a person is diagnosed with HPV only because some troubling symptom drove him or her to a healthcare professional, or some abnormality was revealed in the course of a routine exam.

-But although careful examination can identify genital HPV infection, and laboratory tests may even narrow down the identification to a specific type among the two dozen or so that inhabit the genital tract, there is simply no way to find out how long a particular infection has been in place, or to trace it back to a particular partner.
+But even after an HPV infection is diagnosed, there is simply no way to find out how long a particular infection has been in place, or to trace it back to a particular partner.

 In a monogamous relationship, therefore, just as in an affair or even in an interval of no sexual relationships at all, an HPV diagnosis means only that the person contracted an HPV infection at some point in his or her life.

 As for ordinary genital warts, says Doug Lowy, MD, chief of the Laboratory of Cellular Oncology at the National Cancer Institute, “These are caused by HPV types that are virtually never found in cancer.”
 These are the “low-risk” types, 6, 11, 42, 43, and 44.
 When not causing genital warts they may cause a transient abnormality in Pap test results, or most often produce no symptoms at all.

 It is worth keeping in mind that both men and women may be infected with, and infectious for, high-risk HPV, regardless of whether or not they have genital warts.